Belmont, Grenada

 If you are thinking about moving to Belmont, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Belmont can vary greatly depending on the type, size, and location of the property.
 However, it is generally considered to be moderately priced compared to other areas in Grenada.
 For a decent-sized, well-located house in Belmont, one might expect to pay a price that is considered average or slightly above average for the country.
 It's important to note that prices can fluctify based on the real estate market and other economic factors.
-For the most accurate and current pricing, it's recommended to check with local real estate agencies or online property listings," explained one expat living in Belmont, Grenada.
+For the most accurate and current pricing, it's recommended to check with local real estate agencies or online property listings," wrote a member in Belmont.

 Where should I setup a bank account in Belmont?